A company overviewEnquiries

 It is possible for there to be some overlap and in fact Chlorine Dioxide is an excellent chemical choice for the control of Legionella within welfare style water systems as it can be used safely in drinking water.

 In order to manage Legionella using temperature the system should be regularly monitored (at least monthly) to determine that temperature is adequate throughout the system to maintain control.
-A legionella written control scheme would be created as an all inclusive process as outlined within the HSE 274 standard, covering legionella risk management, its documentation, measures and controls.
+A legionella written control scheme would be created as an all inclusive process as outlined within the HSE's technical guidance (HSG274), covering legionella risk management, its documentation, measures and controls.
 When combined, these allow for the management of risks relating to legionella bacteria to be assesed as an ongoing managed process for water systems over a period of sustained time.

 In general if temperatures of the cold remain below 20°C and hot water remains above 50°C then the system is considered under control, although this is a very simplistic view and many other factors such as the cleanliness of the system and presence of stagnant pipe work can influence the risk.